-- 3. Adopt Other Learning Modalities: When physical space is inadequate, alternative learning methods can be implemented as a flexible solution including online classes, blended learning, and modular learning: - Online Classes: Enable students to learn remotely, reducing the need for physical classroom space.
+Adopt Other Learning Modalities: When physical space is inadequate, alternative learning methods can be implemented as they offer a flexible solution, including online classes, blended learning, and modular learning:

+Online Classes: Enable students to learn remotely, reducing the need for physical classroom space.
 However, consultations with schools indicate that student performance showed decreased or limited progress during lockdown periods when online classes were heavily utilized.
 Internet accessibility and the availability of technology alone are insufficient for effective remote learning.
-Although EdTech played a crucial role in continuing education during periods of remote or online learning or lockdowns during the Covid-19 Pandemic, challenges such as inadequate home support and less conducive learning environments remained significant barriers. - Blended Learning: Combines in-person and online instruction approaches, offering flexibility to adapt to space constraints.
-It leverages both physical and digital resources to support learning needs.
-The consultation revealed that transitioning to blended learning models is often preferred, as teachers can still assess students' performance and mediate during the learning process, unlike in fully online classes where physical engagement or interaction with teachers and classmates is significantly limited. - Modular Learning: Provision of educational materials for home study and conducting periodic assessments to track progress, which reduces the need for physical space and offers flexibility in learning.
+Although EdTech played a crucial role in continuing education during lockdowns, challenges such as inadequate home support and less conducive learning environments remained significant barriers.
+To address these issues, targeted interventions are necessary to bridge gaps and create equitable learning opportunities for all students.

+Blended Learning: Combines in-person and online instruction approaches, offering flexibility to adapt to space constraints.
+It leverages both physical and digital resources to support diverse learning needs.
+The consultation revealed that transitioning to more blended learning models is often preferred, as teachers can still assess students' performance and intervene during the learning process, unlike in fully online classes where physical engagement or interaction with teachers and classmates is limited.
+It is crucial to prioritize strategies that provide guidance to parents and equip them with the tools needed to support their children effectively.

+Modular Learning: Provision of educational materials for home study and conducting periodic assessments to track progress, which reduces the need for physical space and offers flexibility in learning.
 The success of this method relies on ongoing support for both students and teachers, emphasizing the need for effective pre-service and continuous professional development for educators to navigate both remote and in-person settings successfully.
 In addition, this method requires the parents' critical role in supporting their children's learning.
-Working parents or those who are not present at home, however, may struggle to stay involved which can lead to issues such as incomplete assignments or underperformance of the student.
+However, working parents or those who are not present at home may struggle to stay involved, which can lead to issues such as incomplete assignments or underperformance of the student.

-To address this, schools could focus on developing the capacity of parents with training sessions and resources to help them better support their children's learning goals.
-This could include providing tools and strategies for managing study time, setting clear expectations for parental involvement, with online resources that can be accessed at their convenience.
+To address this, schools should focus on capacity development for parents by offering training sessions and resources to help them better support their children's learning goals.
+This could include providing tools and strategies for managing study time, setting clear expectations for parental involvement, and offering online workshops or resources that can be accessed at their convenience.
 Regular check-ins and communication between teachers and parents can also help ensure that students remain engaged and that parents can effectively support their children's education, regardless of their availability.